opensearch-project/documentation-website/_search-plugins/filter-search.md

 Your result should show `BrandA` smartphones in the search hits and all brands in the aggregations.

-## Refining aggregrations with aggregation-level filtering
+## Refining aggregations with aggregation-level filtering

 You can use aggregation-level filtering to apply filters to specific aggregations, without affecting the overall aggregation.